travier/fedora-coreos-matrix/README.md

 For Let's Encrypt support, those domains must be configured beforehand to resolve to the IP address that will be assigned to your server.
-If you do not know what IP address will be assigned to you server in advance (common case in some cloud providers), you might want to use another ACME challenge method to get Let's Encrypt certificates (see [DNS Plugins][plugins]).
+If you do not know what IP address will be assigned to your server in advance, you might want to use another ACME challenge method to get Let's Encrypt certificates (see [DNS Plugins][plugins]).

 If you already have certificates from Let's Encrypt or another provider, see the [Alternative with certificates](#alternative-with-certificates) section.